Arsenal to make fresh bid to tempt Ollie Watkins from Aston Villa - Paper Talk

 THE SUN

-Napoli have £45 million to spend on Jack Grealish or Alejandro Garnacho - but they will not take both.
+Napoli have £45m to spend on Jack Grealish or Alejandro Garnacho - but they will not take both.

 SCOTTISH SUN